Campaign of the Month: October 2017

 What is B&B about as a chronicle?

 Due to the actions of PCs, it’s come out that the prince is overdue to enter torpor and must soon take his rest.
 The already tense city has become a powder keg waiting for a match to set it off: the prince’s supporters now jockey to position themselves as his heir while his rivals smile and sharpen their knives.
-PCs in Blood & Bourbon’s setting immerse themselves in the plots and intrigues of their fellow undead to carve out their own slices of power, yet the dark deeds power requires may turn them into monsters as awful as any of the elders they wrest it from.
+PCs in Blood & Bourbon’s setting immerse themselves in the plots and intrigues of their fellow undead.
+Those with cunning and drive can carve out domains and power bases of their own, yet the dark deeds power requires may turn them into monsters as awful as any of the elders they wrest it from.

 An ambitious neonate can go far in this city, but all power has a price.
 What will you pay?